-For businesses taxed as partnerships that are considering an initial public offering (IPO), the Umbrella Partnership - C-corporation (UP-C) structure can offer pre-IPO owners the liquidity and other benefits of a public listing in a more taxefficient manner than the traditional alternative of converting into a C-corporation at the time of an IPO.
+For businesses taxed as partnerships that are considering an initial public offering (IPO), the Umbrella Partnership - C-corporation (UP-C) structure can offer pre-IPO owners the liquidity and other benefits of a public listing in a more tax-efficient manner than the traditional alternative of converting into a C-corporation at the time of an IPO.
+Although somewhat novel even a decade ago, IPOs utilizing the UP-C structure have become increasingly common in recent years.

-For information on the taxation of partnerships, see Practice Note, Taxation of Partnerships.
-For a list of resources on IPOs more generally, see the Initial Public Offerings Toolkit.
-For information on the UPREIT structure (which was a precursor to the UP-C structure), see REITs: Overview.
+For information on the taxation of partnerships, see Practice Note, Taxation of Partnerships (W-000-6885).
+For a list of resources on IPOs more generally, see the Initial Public Offerings Toolkit (2-578-7625).
+For information on the UPREIT structure (which was a precursor to the UP-C structure), see REITs: Overview (8-504-7098).